Impact review cycles

 Direct Report-to-Manager review (skip-level feedback):

-1. Performance: My manager enabled me to do my best work over the past review period.
-[Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations] Please provide specific examples in the comment field that supports if and how your manager enabled your success over the past review period.
+Please provide specific examples in the comment field that support if and how your manager enabled your success over the past review period.

 (Response is only visible to your Manager’s Manager.
 Your direct Manager will not see your responses.)